 You only pay the Listing Fee even if you don't make a sale.
 All other fees (Transaction, Payment Processing) are only charged after you sell an item.

-4. What about GST for Indian sellers?
+4. What about taxes?